samirgonzalez/framework/README.md

 ## License

-This project is licensed under the MIT License - see the https://www.google.com/search?q=LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.